OHMMYCodeEz/Script/README.md

         elseif Distance < 50 then
             Speed = 80
         elseif Distance < 150 then
-            Speed = 200
+            Speed = 300
         elseif Distance < 250 then
-            Speed = 300
+            Speed = 350
         elseif Distance < 500 then
             Speed = 500
         elseif Distance < 750 then